edvler/yii2-adldap-module/readme.md

 ...

 ## DOCUMENTATION
 yii2-adldap-module is only a wrapper class.
-Feel free to learn more about the underlying adLDAP.
+Feel free to learn more about the underlying Adldap2 Module.

-You can find the website at https://github.com/Adldap2/Adldap2/tree/v5.2/docs
+You can find the documentation here: https://github.com/Adldap2/Adldap2/tree/v6.1/docs